CheBar1/music-book/README.md

 ## Description
 Music Book is a MERN stack application using React for the frontend, GraphQL with a Node.js and Express.js server and MongoDB with the Mongoose ODM for the database.
+The Music Book application provides a space for musicians to connect with each other, let each other know about upcoming gigs, and organise ensembles.

 ## User Story
 AS A passionate musician<br>